JackiePease/JackiePease.github.io/_posts/2026-02-21-weeknotes.markdown

 I'd like to try out other materials such as plastic strips (I know you can hand twine plastic bags into "Plarn" but this has always seemed a bit labour intensive) and torn strips from unwanted fabrics like wornout sheets.

-Mike G was able to print hex shafts horizontally and then sand them to fit - I'll carry on using the current ones for the moment, if they're stronger, but aim to try more variations e.g. [This drill attachment version](https://www.printables.com/model/1020881-ropecord-winder) which uses metal bearings and an allen key instead of a drill bit.
+Mike G was able to print hex shafts horizontally and then sand them to fit - I'll carry on using the current hand corders for the moment, if they're stronger, but aim to try more variations e.g. [This drill attachment version](https://www.printables.com/model/1020881-ropecord-winder) which uses metal bearings and an allen key instead of a drill bit.